xTremeLektro/serendipityinspirev2/blueprint.md

 ## 4. Styling and Theming
 - [ ] Apply global styles in `globals.css`.
 - [ ] Implement dark mode styling.
 - [ ] Implement a more radical color scheme change for light and dark modes (white/light grey in light mode, black/dark grey in dark mode).
-- [ ] Apply dark mode styles to all components and elements in `src/app/page.tsx`, `src/app/layout.tsx`, all files in `src/app/*/page.tsx`, and `src/components/Footer.tsx`.
-Ensure proper color changes for background, text, and border properties using Tailwind's `dark:` utility classes.

-## 5. API Routes
-- [ ] Create basic contact form API route (`api/contact/basic/route.ts`).
-- [ ] Create quote request form API route (`api/contact/quote/route.ts`).
+(Removed)
+- [ ] Style the application in light mode only, removing all dark mode specific styles and logic.

 ## 6. Navigation and Routing
 - [ ] Implement main navigation links.
 - [ ] Ensure proper routing between pages.
+- [ ] Make the sandwich menu icon always visible and control the display of the navigation menu on all screen sizes.

+## 5. Header Animation
+- [x] Implement animated header navigation based on provided example (HTML/CSS/JS).
+Use React state to toggle an 'active' class for CSS transitions.
+- [x] Fix missing navigation links in the header.
+## 5. Header Animation
+- [ ] Implement animated header navigation based on provided example (HTML/CSS/JS).
+Use React state to toggle an 'active' class for CSS transitions.

 ## 7. Content Integration
 - [ ] Add content to each page.